segmentio/evergreen/README.md

 Once you're done with making your changes, push everything to your local repository's branch.

 From here, you can open up a pull request from your forked repository's branch into `segmentio/evergreen`'s `master` branch.

+In your PR description, explain the changes you made, why you made them, how to test them, and anything that might be a point of interest.

+Once you create your PR, it will be reviewed and hopefully merged quickly!

 ### 📖 Step 5.
 Run evergreen docs locally